bogdan-ciornohac/Spring-fundamentals/README.md

 * Use `@Query` to clearly define custom queries
 * Avoid relying on method name query derivation for complex operations
 * Use `@Modifying` for any repository method that changes data

+---

+# 🧪 Testing Your Spring App

+Testing is an essential part of software development.
+A **test** is a small piece of code written to validate the behavior of a particular part of your application.
+Tests help ensure that new changes do not break existing functionality and act as living documentation for how your code is intended to behave.

+Spring applications support multiple testing approaches, and understanding when and how to test different parts of your system is fundamental to building reliable software.

+---

+## 🧩 Types of Tests

+In general, tests fall into **two major categories**:

+---

+## 🟦 1.
+Unit Tests

+A **unit test** focuses on a *single, isolated* component—usually a method or a small class.

+### ✔️ Characteristics:

+* Validates how one piece of logic behaves in isolation
+* Runs very fast
+* Helps identify problems in a small component directly
+* Does not load the entire Spring context

+Unit tests are ideal for testing pure logic or business rules without involving databases, controllers, or external systems.

+---

+## 🟧 2.
+Integration Tests

+An **integration test** validates how two or more components work *together*.

+### ✔️ Characteristics:

+* Ensures multiple components integrate correctly
+* May involve loading the Spring context
+* Often interacts with real infrastructure (database, controllers, etc.)
+* Slower than unit tests but essential for full correctness

+Integration tests catch issues that don’t show up when testing components individually.

+---

+## 🧪 Using Mocks in Testing

+Sometimes, you want your test to focus only on a specific set of interactions and ignore others.
+In these cases, you replace real components with **mocks**—fake objects under your control.

+### ✔️ Why use mocks?

+* Remove dependencies that you do not want to test
+* Allow precise control over method responses
+* Help focus tests on the behavior of one or a few components
+* Enable predictable and repeatable test outcomes

+Mocking tools (such as Mockito) are commonly used with Spring tests.

+---

+## 🔄 Structure of a Good Test

+Every test generally follows **three main steps**:

+### 1️⃣ Assumptions (Arrange)

+* Define input values
+* Configure mock behavior
+* Prepare the environment for testing

+### 2️⃣ Execution (Act)

+* Call the method or component you want to test

+### 3️⃣ Validations (Assert)

+* Verify that the method behaved as expected
+* Check returned values, interactions, or side effects

+This pattern keeps tests clean, readable, and easy to maintain.

+---

+## 🧠 Summary

+* Tests ensure stable development and act as documentation
+* **Unit tests** validate isolated logic and run quickly
+* **Integration tests** validate how components work together
+* Use **mocks** to remove unwanted dependencies during tests
+* A well-structured test follows: **Arrange → Act → Assert**